 We’ve talked a lot over the past few weeks about understanding our WHY and then setting the vision for our future.
 The way we will achieve that vision is to start laying out short-term (within the next year) goals that move us closer.

 The ability to set clear goals is the master skill of success.
 All successful people are intensely goal oriented.
 They have a clear picture of what they want and they are focused single-mindedly on achieving it.
 Goals unlock your positive mind and release ideas and energy for goal attainment.
 Without goals, you simply drift on the currents of life.
 With goals, you fly like an arrow, straight and true, to your target.
 Clear goals increase your confidence, develop your competence and boost your level of motivation.

-If you are struggling to set and keep goals, set up a complimentary 20 minute call with me and let’s talk through the motivations for your goals.
+If you are struggling to set and keep goals, let’s talk through the motivations for your goals.